jonalange/dot-color-js/README.md

 ```

 ## Supported colors
-The main thing we do better then any other color convertor is the ability to get any string and figure out if there is a color berried in there.
-We desined this package to be used behined an input field where the values can range from RED to CMYK 30 20 10 5 and even C 30 K 5 M 20 Y 10.
-The rule is: if you can read it as a color we identify it as a color.
+The main thing we do better then any other color convertor is the ability to get any string and figure out if there is a color buried in there.
+We designed this package to be used behined an input field where the values can range from "RED" to "CMYK 30 20 10 5" and even "C 30 K 5 M 20 Y 10".
+The rule is: if you can read it as a color we identify it as a valid color.

 [Accepted colors input test](exemple_color.md)